amberflo/metering-java-sample/metering-sample/README.md

 4. **ThreadContextExample** - This example shows how to define common attributes to be shared by many related meters (user id, session id, etc).

+## Usage - Detailed Examples
+1. **UsageExample** - Describes the main use-cases and rules of the 'Usage-Api'.

+## Customer-Details - Detailed Examples
+1. **UsageExample** - An example app which shows how to interact with the customer-details api.